nem035/logee.js/README.md

 <script src="logee.js" type="text/javascript"></script>

 <!-- ... rest of your page -->

 <script>

-	console.log('Log String', 1234, /abcd/g); // displays each argument on a new line, colored by its type console.warning('This', 'is', 'an', 'info', 'msg'); // concatenates all arguments and displays them as a single-spaced, orange, string console.json({name: 'Nemanja', age: 123 }); // displayed a full json with syntax highlighting
+	// displays each argument on a new line, colored by its type console.log('Log String', 1234, true);

+	// concatenates all arguments and displays them as a single-spaced, orange, string console.warning('This', 'is', 'an', 'info', 'msg');

-	// ...
+	// displays a full json with syntax highlighting console.json({name: 'Nemanja', age: 123 });

 </script>
 ```